 The Library Return bin is located at the rear entrance to the Library, across from the MacDonald Residence and next to the daycare playground.
 It is accessible 24 hours per day, 7 days per week.
 You do not need to sign in to drop off library items in this bin.

 Books found in the overnight bin in the morning will be checked in as if they had been returned the last day that the Library was open.

 CBU Library reserve material must be returned to the CBU Library.
 If returned to any other library, fines may accumulate while the book is in transit back to the CBU Library.

-All books returned to the Library will be returned to the shelf as quickly as possible.
-Any material found off the shelf in the Library will also be returned to the shelf promptly by Library staff.
-Patrons are asked not to reshelve material they have used to ensure accurate reshelving.
+All books returned to the Library will be returned to the shelf as soon as possible.
+Any material found off the shelf in the Library will also be returned to the shelf by Library staff.
+Patrons are asked not to reshelf material they have used but to place on clearly marked tables.